 Also, note that there is no external IP allocated for this Service.
 Since the

-Kubernetes Engine nodes are not externally accessible by default, creating this
+GKE nodes are not externally accessible by default, creating

 To make your HTTP(S) web server application publicly accessible, you need to create an Ingress resource.